cognitedata/reveal/packages/react-comments/README.md

 For usage examples, please see the demo app.

+Note: user detection is opt-in, so you need to add `enableUserManagement` to your sidecar config.

 ## Troubleshooting

 If you use this outside of the monorepo, you need to make sure you have the exact same versions of things like `@cognite/react-container` installed in your calling app.